A short history of Holy Trinity Church

 In the right-hand window on the north side the name Austen, a local famiiy and landowners.
 They were patrons of the parish, appointing the parish priest, until 1660 when this right reverted to the Crown who through the Lord Chancellor continues to appoint the incumbent.
 Close to this a white light burns indicating that the Blessed Sacrament, the consecrated bread of the Eucharist, is reserved here.

-The windows on the south wall of the south aisle.
-The one on the left represents St Richard, Bishop of Chichester in the 13th Century.
-Close to this is the large grey marble memorial to Henry Ludlow who died in 1730.
+The left window on the south wall of the south aisle represents St. Richard, a Bishop of Chichester in the 13th century.
+Close to this is the large grey memorial to Henry Ludlow, who died in 1730.